avafaubus/AutoDQM_ML/README.md

                  --samples "run-number1:LS1,run-number2:LS2,run-number3:LS3"
                  --plots_only
 ```
-Samples allows you to specify run, lumisectoin pairs you wish to plot.
+Samples allows you to specify run, lumisection pairs you wish to plot.
 Plots_only will produce only plots, rather than all of the training metrics.

 For each histogram type provided, the assessing script provides a comprehensive list of anomaly scores for each run and lumisection, a summary plot providing Fraction of runs vs. Anomaly score, and plots comparing the reconstructions with the original data for the samples specified.

-How is anomaly score determined?
+The anomaly score is the sum of squared errors between the original histogram data and the reconstruction produced by the PCA or autoencoder model.
+Sum of squared errors is given by SSE = $\sum_{i}(x_{i}-y_{i})^2$, where $x_{i}$ is the value of the original histogram bin and $y_{i}$ is the value of the reconstructed histogram bin.

 ### 4. Main Changes

 i.
 Source root files are indexed to extract histograms for individual lumisections, not an entire run.
 (Note: see Expected Source Data Type below to see what data structure the data fetching expects).

 ii.
 Metadata is now assigned on a per-lumisection basis, with the status of a lumisection (anomalous, good, test) being directly pulled from OMS.

 iii.
 The data fetching, training, anomaly detection algorithm, and assessing scripts have been updated to expect lumisection-level metadata.

 iv.
 Added an option to only produce plots when running the assessing script.

 v.
 Added an option to specify a specific run and lumisection you want plots for.

+### Possible Improvements
+1. Streamline data fetching by combining the three steps.
+To accomplish this and still be able to fetch large quantities of data, updates will need to be made to make the code more RAM efficient.
+2. Determine a minimum luminosity for the data to be included in the training set.

 ### Expected Source Data Type
+The data fetching